RetroDECK/RetroDECK/wiki-rtd/docs/wiki_general/supported-devices.md

 RetroDECK currently supports two systems:

-- Steam Deck itself
+- Steam Deck
-- Other SteamOS devices
 - The Linux Desktop

 ## Steam Deck LCD/OLED
 Supported from the beginning.
 RetroDECK is tailored to the Steam Deck.

-## Other SteamOS devices
+### Other SteamOS devices
-Hence there are no any other devices that are coming with SteamOS at the moment of writing, it's in the plan of Valve to distribute this OS and make it available to the hardware manifacturers and users.
-We plan to fully support the OS itself, about the single hardware it will be decided on a case by case basis on what level of support we can offer.
+SteamOS the operative system will always be supported but as of today there are no other officialy released devices with SteamOS other the Valve's Steam Deck lineup.

 ## Linux Desktop
 It is working, but the user experience might not be that great it as we want it to be just yet.